 Due to our mild climate, Earth-sheltered structures never quite hit the main stream as a construction technique here in the Pacific Northwest; however, some examples can be found all over the state.
 A map compiled by Earth Shelter Living Magazine in 1982 shows clusters of Earth-sheltered dwellings in both the east and west sides of the state, as well as a school in Walla Walla; however, the exact numbers of Earth-sheltered designs and their specific locations in Washington State is unknown.
 Based on documents from the era, we do know that numerous people and organizations were pushing the construction method pretty hard in the late 1970s and early 80s.

-As interest grew in the energy saving possibilities at the federal level, the State Energy Extension Service promoted the benefits of these designs by holding a vareity of workshop around the state and then issuing their own pamphlet on Earth-sheltered housing in 1983.
+As interest grew in the energy saving possibilities at the federal level, the State Energy Extension Service promoted the benefits of Earth-sheltered designs by holding a vareity of workshop around the state.
+They enven issued their own pamphlet on Earth-sheltered housing in 1983.
 It coincided with an “Earth Sheltered Home Conference & Expo” in Spokane the same year.
 Also during this time, national companies such as the Terra-Dome Corporation from Missouri (which offered square, steel-reinforced concrete structures) penetrated the market in the state and opened sales offices in Lake Stevens and Yakima.

 Overall, Earth-sheltered construction was, and still is, often viewed by architects, engineers, and the general public as an unconventional method of building.
 The techniques of Earth-sheltering have not become common knowledge to the construction industry.
 The cost of excavation, lack of expert knowledge in its construction methods, its increased need for damp-proofing, and stronger structural requirements specific to Earth-sheltered designs has resulted in a relatively rare presence of such structures throughout Washington State.